- U.S. Dept. of Education College Scorecard Low Costs, High Graduation Rate

 Nebraska College Preparatory Academy (NCPA)

 The Nebraska College Preparatory Academy prepares first-generation and low-income students from certain Nebraska high schools to achieve personal and academic excellence.
-This is achieved through academic counseling and support, leadership building and personal development throughout high school and college, as well as financial assistance to the University of Nebraska-Lincoln and/or Metropolitan Community College.
+This is achieved through academic counseling and support, leadership building and personal development throughout high school and college, as well as financial assistance to the University of Nebraska-Lincoln.
 NCPA provides academic, social, and college preparation through the Pillars of Excellence: Knowledge, Character, and Commitment.

 College Affordability and Transparency

-There is no shortage of tools available on the internet at your fingertips or organizations across the country to help you make your college choice.
-It can be an overwhelming experience!
-We have listed some of the best regarded tools below and encourage every prospective student to meet with faculty, tour campus, and discuss their academic program with their admissions counselor or academic department.
+The College Affordability and Transparency Center serves as a central point to several tools that allow you to compare college tuition and fees, net price, and other characteristics.
+We encourage every prospective student to meet with faculty, tour campus, and discuss their academic program with their admissions counselor or academic department.
 We also encourage you to ask questions about scholarships and financial aid as you determine the best financial fit.
-You can contact the Husker Hub at Nebraska to ask any questions related to the business of being a Husker, such as registration, scholarships, financial aid, and billing.College Affordability and Transparency
+You can contact Husker Hub at Nebraska to ask questions related to the business of being a Husker, such as registration, scholarships, financial aid, and billing.College Affordability and Transparency

-The Net Price Calculator Center provides you with a tool to explore the net price of any given college - that is, the price after subtracting the scholarships and grants you are likely to receive.
-Then, you can easily compare estimated net prices across institutions that you are considering.Nebraska's Net Price Calculator Federal Net Price Calculator Center
+The Net Price Calculator is a tool to help you explore the net price of college - that is, the price after subtracting scholarships and grants you are estimated to receive.
+You can easily compare estimated net prices across institutions that you are considering.Nebraska's Net Price Calculator

 Education Savings Plans and Tax Credits

-A QTP/529 plan is established by a state or school so that you can either prepay or save up to pay education-related expenses.
+A 529 plan is a tax-advantaged savings plan designed to encourage saving for future education costs.
+A 529 plan can help you save up to pay education-related expenses.
 Once you’re in college or career school and you withdraw money from your account to pay your education expenses, the money you withdraw will not be taxed.
-You can learn more about 529 plans across the country at https://www.collegesavings.org/.
+You can learn more about 529 plans at https://www.collegesavings.org/.

 The University of Nebraska-Lincoln accepts 529 plan payments to make a payment on a student account.
 For more information, visit https://bursar.unl.edu/paying-your-bill-with-college-savings-plan-529-plan.